Converting an Air Conditioner to a Heat Pump

 Yes you can do this if you:

 I get this question a lot in my emails and wanted to address it.
-The time and materials it would take to change an air conditioner into a heat pump is not worth it.
+The time and materials it would take to change an air conditioner into a heat pump are not worth it.
 You would be better off having a new heat pump installed replacing the old air conditioning unit.
 For me, or another HVAC technician, this would be a pet project for teaching students how to braze for refrigeration and wire heat pump controls for the proper sequence of operation.
 It would be a good lesson in metering devices for air conditioners and heat pumps.
 It would also be a good lesson in finding all the appropriate parts for the size and model number of the air conditioner equipment.

 Converting an Air Conditioner to a Heat Pump - The Control Wiring